RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  1.2.9 irt

 An irt object represents a Computer Security Incident Response Team (CSIRT).
-It includes contact information and <font color="green">may</font> include security information.
+It includes contact information and include security information.
 It may be referenced from **inetnum** or **inet6num** objects to show which CSIRT is responsible for handling computer and network incidents for that address range.

 * The irt object name starts with "IRT-".
 * The "signature:" attribute references a **key-cert** object representing a CSIRT public key used by the team to sign their correspondence.